xShihiro/robot-arm-motion-classifier/README.md

 Classify 3D movement trajectories (circle, diagonal left/right, horizontal, vertical) using handcrafted features and a Random Forest classifier.
 The same model powers both the full training script and the demo predictor.

+## Feature Representation

+Each movement trajectory is transformed into a 42-dimensional handcrafted feature vector capturing its geometric and kinematic structure.
+The feature set includes:

+- **Total per-axis displacement** and full 3D **path length**
+- **Extreme-point axis lengths** (maximal span in x/y/z) and **normalized axis-direction vectors**
+- **Peak displacements** from the starting position along each axis
+- **Bounding-box extents** and **aspect-ratios** across all axis pairs
+- **Per-axis movement fractions** and directional balance terms
+- **Loopiness** (ratio of path length to straight-line axis length) to distinguish curved from linear motions
+- **Radius statistics** (mean and variance of radial distances) for detecting circular trajectories
+- Additional squared and cross-axis terms to capture nonlinear and correlated spatial effects

+All features are translation-invariant and robust to noise, providing strong geometric separation between circle, diagonal, horizontal, and vertical classes.

+## Hyperparameter Selection

+Model hyperparameters were selected using `GridSearchCV` with 5-fold cross-validation on the training portion of the labeled dataset.
+The search explored different model complexities (tree depth, number of estimators), regularization strengths (minimum samples per split/leaf), and feature subsampling strategies.

+The best configuration –
+`n_estimators=200`, `max_depth=7`, `max_features="sqrt"`, `min_samples_leaf=1`, `min_samples_split=2` –
+demonstrated stable performance across development and test sets, indicating good generalization.

+For the final demo model, these hyperparameters are fixed and the classifier is retrained on **all** available labeled data to maximize predictive performance on unseen trajectories.

 ## Setup
 ```bash
 python -m venv .venv